SovereignCloudStack/standards/Standards/scs-0114-v1-secure-connections.md

 ## Decision

+This standard will mandate or recommend appropriate measures for securing the communication channels based on existing standards and recommendations.
+It will reference documents like the [OpenStack Security Guide](https://docs.openstack.org/security-guide/) where applicable.

 ### Transport Layer Security (TLS)

 All server-side TLS configurations integrated into the infrastructure as covered by this standard MUST adhere to the folllowing rules: